 However, Orin was able to capture a sliver of video of the last thing the golem said before it detonated.
 As he sat in his office, he played the recording on a loop over and over again.
-He walked around the video, examining the golem from different angles as it mocked him.
+He stood and walked around the video, examining the golem from different angles as it mocked him.
 Sighing, he stopped in front of it and activated the loop again, crossing his arms as he watched.

 “You can’t stop it, Orin,” the golem said, smiling broadly.
 “The savior is here.
 He will reshape the universe and the Sadari will be free at last.”

 “They have approved it.
 The deviant is going to Syagria,” Orin said as he walked past Larisa’s post.
 It was awkward for him to return home, but a personal visit was needed.
 Larisa opened her eyes from her meditations and passed off the Gatekeeping duties to another Keratian Gatekeeper as she smoothly stood.
 Even with the high gravity of Toros, she was still graceful.
-Orin took her hand as they walked out of the meditation chamber and out onto the living bridges that crisscrossed the interior of the Toros temple.
+Orin took her hand as they walked out of the meditation chamber onto the living bridges that crisscrossed the interior of the Toros Temple.

 After a moment of thought, Larisa nodded.
 “I know, Guildmaster.”
 She glanced at Orin.
 “Syagria is walking a very dangerous path with this deviant.”

 Orin shook his head angrily.
 “How can they be so blind?
 Have they forgotten Rholling so easily?
 Senin?
 The two most dangerous enemies of the Cooperative are rolled up in that one deviant monstrosity.”